SaaS Content Marketing: 9,000 Word Guide For 2022

 - Paid media channels: include influencers, paid social media ads, etc.

 As a SaaS company, you’ll be using all of these channels for your content distribution strategy.
 It’s important to find a good channel to content fit.
-To find the right channels, you will go through a few steps:
+To find the right channels, you will go through a few steps including: